WebOrigami/docs/src/content/language/scope.md

 ## Extend the language by leveraging scope

-You can use this system to make new functions available to any part of Graph Origami — the ori CLI, the framework's [template system](/framework/templates.html), `.graph` files, or [expressions in YAML files](yaml.html).
+You can use this system to make new functions available to any part of Graph Origami — the ori CLI, the framework's [template system](/framework/templates.html), `.ori` files, or [expressions in YAML files](yaml.html).
 All you need to do is make a JavaScript file available somewhere in scope.

-In the example above, placing a file like `greet.js` in the same folder as the `site.graph` file makes the `greet` function available to expressions in `site.graph`.
+In the example above, placing a file like `greet.js` in the same folder as the `site.ori` file makes the `greet` function available to expressions in `site.ori`.

 ## Determine what's public with project structure

 Graph scope lets you use the file system structure of your project as one way to configure what's available to your own code as well as what's available to end users.

 You can take advantage of graph scope to hide internal details.
-If the sample project above publishes the contents of `site.graph`, a user will be able to browse to `index.html` — but will not be able to see `greet.js` or `ReadMe.md`.
+If the sample project above publishes the contents of `site.ori`, a user will be able to browse to `index.html` — but will not be able to see `greet.js` or `ReadMe.md`.

 ## Default scope